Go to All Blogs | Asian Blogs | India Birding Tours | Sri Lanka Birding Tours | Nepal Birding Tours | Bhutan Birding Tours

 1st – 15th August 2022

 Timed during the monsoon season to target a suite of birds more difficult, or not possible at all, at other times of the year such as the Critically Endangered Great Indian Bustard, plus displaying Lesser Florican, along with breeding Indian Pitta, Bristled Grassbird, Indian Courser, Rock Bush Quail, Rain Quail, Painted Francolin, Green Avadavat, Sind Sparrow, and Indian Spotted Creeper – an incredible collection of birds.
-It is also a good opportunity to see India looking lush and green, there is a great chance of Indian Leopard on this one too.
+It is also a good opportunity to see India looking lush and green, and there is a great chance of Indian Leopard on this one too.

 Lesser Florican (photo V. Mishra) from Birding Tour India: Rajasthan – Monsoon Specialties